 After 48 hours, take the sample out of the water box [1] and place it in a climate chamber set at 25 degrees Celsius and 40 percent relative humidity [2].

-Talent removing the sample from the box after the final interval. [wide anle]
+Talent removing the sample from the box after the final interval. [wide angle]

 Talent placing the sample in a climate chamber with the specified settings. [wide angle] & close-up of the settings

-For compressive strength measurements, use a vernier caliper to measure the dimensions of the mycelium-based composite sample, following standard procedure [1].
+For compressive strength measurements, use a vernier calliper to measure the dimensions of the mycelium-based composite sample, following standard procedure [1].
 Place the sample in the universal testing machine, positioning it centered above the lower compression plate [2].

-Talent measuring length, width, and height of the sample using a vernier caliper.
+Talent measuring length, width, and height of the sample using a vernier calliper.

 Talent placing the sample carefully between the compression plates in the universal testing machine.